Penthesilea: Boccaccio

 Between 1361 and 1362 the Italian Giovanni Boccaccio wrote the first collection of biographies in Western literature that was devoted to famous women.
 The De Mulieribus Claris was published in Latin and dedicated to Andrea Acciaioli, the Countess of Altavilla.
 According to Boccaccio, Penthesilea succeeded the Amazon queens Antiope and Orithyia.
 She was in strength and skill superior to previous queens.
 According to Boccaccio, Penthesilea entered the Trojan War against the Greeks to impress Hector.
 But Penthesilea and her Amazon troops were slain at the end of a hard-fought battle with the Greeks.
 After recounting Penthesilea's accomplishments in De Mulieribus Claris Boccaccio wrote that "if we remember that practical experience can change natural dispositions" the legends of the Amazons become plausible.
 He wrote that "through practice, Penthesilea and women like her became much more manly in arms than those born male" who had been weakened through idleness and love of pleasure.
 The notion that upbringing and training were central to gender differences was discussed by Agostino Strozzi and Mario Equicola in 16th century Italy.

 Heinrich von Kleist

 The treatment of Penthesilea that has received most critical attention since the early twentieth century is the drama Penthesilea by Heinrich von Kleist, who cast its "precipitously violent tempo" in the form of twenty-four consecutive scenes without formal breaks into acts.
 In Kleist's Penthesilea, however, Achilles is slain by Penthesilea.
 When she realizes that she and her pack of dogs have mangled the object of their desire, she dies herself through "a crushing feeling".

-The Swiss composer Othmar Schoeck wrote a 90' one-act opera, Penthesilea (Dresden, 1927) based on Kleist's drama.
+The Swiss composer Othmar Schoeck wrote a 90-minute one-act opera, Penthesilea (Dresden, 1927) based on Kleist's drama.
 The French composer Pascal Dusapin's opera based on Kleist's work premiered in 2015 at La Monnaie in Brussels under the baton of Ludovic Morlot.